 DIY Christmas Gifts for Kids to Make

-What is your favorite homemade Christmas gift to give or receive?
+What is your favorite DIY Christmas gifts to give or receive?
 Here are some suggestions that double up as a fun family activity.
 Note that a couple of these ideas use the stovetop, so remember: safety first!

 Milk Carton Candles